 It doesn’t make a lot of sense to “add” another col, as it’s not like you’re going down before getting up the rest of the Mollard, but I’ve seen many such markers when I cycled in the Vosges.

-It wasn’t added until November 2019, so the CyclingCols profile card doesn’t even mention it.
+And since this marker wasn’t added until November 2019, the CyclingCols profile card doesn’t even mention it.

 After a short coffee break on the Mollard summit, we went down to the split with the D80A, near Montrond.